pagkly/Zed/Investopedia3/Comparative Market Analysis.md

 ## The Bottom Line

 In general, the best comps are the ones that are the most similar to the subject home, the more recently sold, and the ones with the fewest adjustments required.
-The final price might need to be tweaked slightly, [depending on the market](https://www.investopedia.com/articles/mortages-real-estate/11/the-truth-about-the-real-estate-market.asp).
+The final price might need to be tweaked slightly, [[depending on the market]](https://www.investopedia.com/articles/mortages-real-estate/11/the-truth-about-the-real-estate-market.asp).
 For example, if the market is hot or if inventory is low, the price might be slightly higher.
 Conversely, if there are a lot of similar homes on the market, the price might have to come down to be competitive.